 Fortunately, the market did make a comeback.
 But what about those massive losses that will likely never be recouped?
 They’re gone.

 Most Americans using traditional retirement planning strategies genuinely suffered from the toll taken on their investment portfolios.
 In fact, many of them suffered losses to the tune of 50% or more thanks to market sell-offs.

-Although it’s a given that Bear markets are generally followed by Bull markets, that way of thinking is not very encouraging for the folks who were looking to retire in 2010.
+It’s a given that Bear markets are generally followed by Bull markets.
+But that way of thinking is not very encouraging for the folks who were looking to retire in 2010.

 The Guaranteed Floor Safety Net

 A LIRP that is built on indexed universal life insurance has a safety net known as a Floor.
-This Floor rate is a specified minimum interest amount that can impact the cash value in your insurance policy and is typically set at zero to 3%,
+This Floor rate is a specified minimum interest amount that can impact the cash value in your insurance policy.
+And it is typically set at zero to 3%,

 There is a trade-off for the safety net, however.
 Your indexed universal life policy will also have a Cap.
 This represents the maximum amount of interest your account can earn in a given reporting period.
 So, if the market does well and posts an 18% return but your Cap is set at 14%, the difference represents the cost of not experiencing what most of us experienced in 2008.